ietf-wg-masque/draft-ietf-masque-connect-ip/draft-ietf-masque-connect-ip.md

 defined in {{payload-format}}.

 To initiate an IP tunnel associated with a single HTTP stream, a client issues a request containing the "connect-ip" upgrade token.
-The target of the tunnel is indicated by the client to the IP proxy via the "target_host" and "target_port" variables of the URI Template; see {{client-config}}.

 When sending its IP proxying request, the client SHALL perform URI template expansion to determine the path and query of its request, see {{client-config}}.

-A successful response indicates that the IP proxy is willing to open an IP forwarding tunnel between it and the client.
-Any response other than a successful response indicates that the tunnel has not been formed.
+By virtue of the definition of the Capsule Protocol (see {{Section 3.2 of HTTP-DGRAM}}), IP proxying requests do not carry any message content.
+Similarly, successful IP proxying responses also do not carry any message content.

+## IP Proxy Handling

+Upon receiving an IP proxying request:

+ * if the recipient is configured to use another HTTP proxy, it will act as an intermediary by forwarding the request to another HTTP server.
+Note that such intermediaries may need to re-encode the request if they forward it using a version of HTTP that is different from the one used to receive it, as the request encoding differs by version (see below).

+* otherwise, the recipient will act as an IP proxy.
+It extracts the optional "target" and "ipproto" variables from the URI it has reconstructed from the request headers, decodes their percent-encoding, and establishes an IP tunnel.

+IP proxies MUST validate whether the decoded "target" and "ipproto" variables meet the requirements in {{scope}}.
+If they do not, the IP proxy MUST treat the request as malformed; see {{Section 8.1.1 of H2}} and
+{{Section 4.1.2 of H3}}.
+If the "target" variable is a DNS name, the IP proxy MUST perform DNS resolution before replying to the HTTP request.
+If errors occur during this process, the IP proxy MUST reject the request and SHOULD send details using an appropriate Proxy-Status header field
+{{!PROXY-STATUS=RFC9209}}.
+For example, if DNS resolution returns an error, the proxy can use the dns_error Proxy Error Type from
+{{Section 2.3.2 of PROXY-STATUS}}.

 The lifetime of the IP forwarding tunnel is tied to the IP proxying request stream.
 The IP proxy MUST maintain all IP address and route assignments associated with the